puppetlabs/puppetserver/documentation/puppetserver_vs_passenger.markdown

 ## Startup Time

-Because Puppet Server runs on the JVM, it takes a bit longer than the Apache/Passenger stack to start up and get ready to accept HTTP connections.
-Performance improves significantly after start up, but the initial start up is definitely a bit slower.
+Because Puppet Server runs on the JVM, it takes a bit longer than the Apache/Passenger stack to start and get ready to accept HTTP connections.

+Overall, Puppet Server performance is significantly better than Apache/Passenger, but the initial startup is definitely slower.

 ## External CA Configuration